- What should I expect if I am audited by the Wisconsin Department of Revenue?

 A Field Audit usually involves the following steps:

-- The audit begins when the department sends a letter notifying the taxpayer that the taxpayer's tax returns have been selected for examination.
-The letter also informs the taxpayer of the date and time of the first meeting with the auditor.
+- The audit begins when the department sends a letter, or makes a phone call, notifying the taxpayer that the taxpayer's tax returns have been selected for examination.
+The letter, or call also informs the taxpayer of the date and time of the first meeting with the auditor.
+If the audit contact was made via phone call, then a follow-up letter is sent to the taxpayer confirming the audit.
 At this meeting, the auditor will want to discuss the nature of the business or employment, the accounting or record keeping system used, and other related matters.
 If the records are assembled in a neat and orderly manner before this meeting, unclear items may be resolved with the least amount of time and effort.

 - An auditor will perform a detailed examination of the tax returns and the taxpayer's books and records to determine if the correct amounts were reported on the tax returns.
 If possible, the audit will be conducted at the taxpayer's place of business.
 In some instances the auditor will obtain information from third-party sources.